 Degradation of Hydraulic Fracturing Chemicals in Agricultural Soils

 Hydraulic fracturing is a widely-used technology that enables and enhances oil and gas extraction from unconventional geological formations.
 The fluids used in the hydraulic fracturing process, which contain water, proppant, and a complex mixture of chemicals, have the potential to mix with nearby aquifers or surface water when handled or stored improperly.
 Hydraulic fracturing frequently occurs on agricultural land.
 Yet the extent of sorption, transformation, and interactions among the numerous organic frac fluid and oil and gas wastewater constituents upon environmental release is unknown.
 This study aimed to advance our current understanding of processes that control the environmental fate and toxicity of commonly used hydraulic fracturing chemicals, including surfactants (polyethylene glycols), biocides (glutaraldehyde) and friction reducers (polyacrylamide).
 Results of this studied showed that these commonly used chemicals and salt, which is present in produced water, impact the degradation rate and pathways other oil and gas chemicals.
 These findings highlight the necessity to consider co-contaminant effects when we evaluate the risk of frac fluid additives and oil and gas wastewater constituents in agricultural soils in order to fully understand their human health impacts, likelihood for crop uptake, and potential for groundwater contamination.
+Link to this publication.

 Wheat Uptake Studies